Missed out on the results you needed to get onto your chosen course? Don’t panic. Clearing offers an opportunity to find an alternative path.

 Clearing can be a stressful process, especially after a nerve-wracking day waiting for your results, but it’s important to remain calm and keep a level head.
 Being prepared and knowing how to proceed gives you a great head start and a good chance of securing a great offer from another course.

-You can apply for a course between 5 July and 22 October.
+How and When to Apply You can apply for a course between 5 July and 22 October.
 Typically, Clearing swings into action on results day – 5 July for International Baccalaureate students and 15 August for A-levels.

 To apply for you must first be registered.
 Once you’re registered you’ll be given a Clearing number and access to UCAS Track.
 Take note of your number, you’ll need to reference it when you’re talking to universities and colleges.